Moira Shearer: Personal life

 In 1950, Moira Shearer married journalist and broadcaster Ludovic Kennedy.
 They were married in the Chapel Royal in London's Hampton Court Palace.
-She and Kennedy had a son, Alastair, and three daughters, Ailsa, Rachel, and Fiona.
-She was given the honorary title of Lady Kennedy when her husband was knighted in 1994 for services to journalism.
+She and Kennedy had a son and three daughters.

-Shearer died at the Radcliffe Infirmary, Oxford, England at the age of 80.
+Shearer died at the Radcliffe Infirmary, Oxford, England, at the age of 80.

+Legacy

+She has been portrayed by Shannon Davidson in the short film Òran na h-Eala (2022) which explores her life-changing decision to appear in The Red Shoes.